Metrizing Fairness: Unfairness Measures and Integral Probability Metrics

 \begin{lemma}[Utilitarian fairness] For any given hypothesis $h\in\mathcal{H}$ and any given IPM~$\mc D_\Psi$ on~$\mc Q_w$ such that $\mathbb P_{h(X)}\in\mc Q_w$, we have that $\mathcal{D}_{\Psi}(\PP_{h(X)|A=0}, \PP_{h(X)|A=1})\leq \varepsilon$ if and only if~\eqref{eq:local-soc-fair-exp} holds. \end{lemma}

 In summary, any IPM $\mc D_\Psi$ can be used to measure the deviation from perfect statistical parity, and its generator~$\Psi$ can be viewed as a family of utility functions.
-The degree of unfairness that $\mc D_\Psi$ assigns to any given hypothesis thus always has a utilitarian interpretation.
-We conclude that, conceptually, there is no objective reason for preferring the Kolmogorov metric (which is used in the standard definition of SP in~\cite{ref:agarwal2019fair}, for example) over other IPMs.
+The degree of unfairness that $\mc D_\Psi$ assigns to any given hypothesis thus always has a utilitarian interpretation. {In addition, one can show that measuring unfairness via IMPs readily yields high-probability generalization bounds (see Theorem~\ref{thm:generalization} in Appendix~\ref{app:aux}).} We conclude that, conceptually, there is no objective reason for preferring the Kolmogorov metric (which is used in the standard definition of SP in~\cite{ref:agarwal2019fair}, for example) over other IPMs.
 In the remainder of the paper we will argue, however, that other IPMs have distinct computational advantages over the Kolmogorov metric.